Granola: History

 Another major promoter was Layton Gentry, profiled in Time as "Johnny Granola-Seed".
 In 1964, Gentry sold the rights to a granola recipe using oats, which he claimed to have invented himself, to Sovex Natural Foods for $3,000.
 The company was founded in 1953 in Holly, Michigan by the Hurlinger family with the main purpose of producing a concentrated paste of brewers yeast and soy sauce known as "Sovex".
 Earlier in 1964, it had been bought by John Goodbrad and moved to Collegedale, Tennessee.
 In 1967, Gentry bought back the rights for west of the Rockies for $1,500 and then sold the west coast rights to Wayne Schlotthauer of Lassen Foods in Chico, California, for $18,000.
 Lassen was founded from a health food bakery run by Schlotthauer's father-in-law.

-In 1969, during Woodstock, Lisa Law asked the festival organizers for $3,000 to buy, in New York City, rolled oats, bulgar wheat, wheat germ, dried apricots, currants, almonds, soy sauce, and honey to make muesli, volunteers fed circa 130,000 people with Dixie cups.
+In 1969, during Woodstock, Lisa Law asked the festival organizers for $3,000 to buy, in New York City, rolled oats, bulgar wheat, wheat germ, dried apricots, currants, almonds, soy sauce, and honey to make muesli.
+Volunteers fed circa 130,000 people with Dixie cups.

 In 1972, an executive at Pet Milk, St. Louis, Missouri, introduced Heartland Natural Cereal, the first major commercial granola.
 At almost the same time, the Quaker Oats Company introduced Quaker 100% Natural Granola.
 Quaker was threatened with legal action by Gentry, and they subsequently changed the name of their product to Harvest Crunch.
 Within a year, Kellogg's had introduced its "Country Morning" granola cereal and General Mills had introduced its "Nature Valley".
 In 1974, McKee Baking (later McKee Foods), makers of Little Debbie snack cakes, purchased Sovex.
 In 1998, the company also acquired the Heartland brand and moved its manufacturing to Collegedale.
 In 2004, Sovex's name was changed to "Blue Planet Foods".

 Granola bar

-Granola bars (or muesli bars) have become popular as a snack, similar to the traditional flapjack familiar in the British Isles and Newfoundland.
+Granola bars (or muesli bars) became popular in the 1960s as a snack, similar to the traditional flapjack familiar in the British Isles and Newfoundland.
 Granola bars consist of granola mixed with honey or other sweetened syrup, pressed and baked into a bar shape, resulting in the production of a more convenient snack.
-Granola bars are always individually packaged in a sealed pouch, even when a box of multiple bars is purchased.
-This enables people to place the packaged bar in a purse, backpack or another bag for consumption at a later point.
 The product is most popular in the United States, Canada, Australia, New Zealand, the United Kingdom, parts of southern Europe, Brazil, Israel, South Africa, and Japan.

-Jayne Hurley, a senior nutritionist who works for the Center for Science in the Public Interest, states that granola bars are "not health food" and "[t]hey're basically cookies masquerading as health food".
-Compared to a Kit Kat chocolate bar, per weight, a peanut butter Nature Valley granola bar contains similar amounts of calories and fat, and significantly more sodium but half the sugar.